Air Pollution–Related Illness

 Air Quality Index*

-Doctors base the diagnosis on a person's symptoms, lung function tests, and exposure to high concentrations of known pollutants in the air at work and at home.
-Doctors ask people who have lung disorders such as asthma and chronic obstructive lung disease whether their symptoms worsen when exposed to air pollution.
+Doctors base the diagnosis on a person's history of exposure, symptoms, lung function tests, and exposure to high concentrations of known pollutants in the air at work and at home.
+Doctors ask people who have lung disorders such as asthma and COPD whether their symptoms worsen when exposed to air pollution.

 Tests often do not help differentiate air pollution related illness from other lung disorders.
 The diagnosis may become clear if many workers in the same occupation and with similar exposures develop the same lung disorder, including after sudden, very large exposures.

 Workers with air pollution exposures should comply with recommendations issued by major governmental agencies that limit exposure to air borne gases, dusts, and fumes.
-Children, the elderly, and people with asthma, chronic obstructive lung disease and other lung disorders should avoid exercising outdoors when the air has high levels of pollutants.
+Children, older people, and people with asthma, COPD and other lung disorders should avoid exercising outdoors when the air has high levels of pollutants.